bryce27/laser-tag/README.md

     ```
    This script launches the game interface.

 3. **Access the Game**: A web browser will automatically open and navigate to http://127.0.0.1:5000/ to access the game interface.
+Make sure to allow audio.

 4. **Enter Player Information**: In the web interface, input player IDs and equipment IDs.
 Finally, click "Start Game" to initiate a countdown timer to begin the game.
 Clicking "Clear Entries" will remove all entries.